jmcdo29/nest-commander/packages/nest-commander/README.md

 bootstrap();
 ```

 And just like that, you've got a command line application.
+All that's left is to run your build command (usually `nest build`) and run start like normal (`node dist/main`).
+If you're looking to package the command line app for other devs consumption (making somethng like the `@nestjs/cli` or `jest`), then you can add the `bin` property to the `package.json` and map the command appropriately.